-1. The Notes have been duly authorized, issued, executed and sold by the City; the Bond Ordinance has been duly authorized and adopted by the City; and the Notes and the Bond Ordinance, are legal, valid and binding obligations of the City enforceable in accordance with their respective terms.
+1. The Notes have been duly authorized, issued, executed and sold by the City; the Bond Ordinances, the Ordinances and the Resolutions have been duly authorized and adopted by the City; and the Notes, the Bond Ordinances, the Ordinances and the Resolutions are legal, valid and binding obligations of the City enforceable in accordance with their respective terms.